jometa9/iptradeapp2/EA_API_ENDPOINTS.md

 ### Position Management

-**Important:** The "0" response means "no new orders available", NOT "close all positions".
+**Important:** Both "0" and "[counter]" responses mean "no new orders available", NOT "close all positions".

 **Slave EA should:**
 - ✅ **Keep all existing positions open**